 What is a DIY pedicure?

-A DIY pedicure is easier when you have the right tools, but there are several hacks which require items that can be easily found in any Aussie home.
+A DIY pedicure is easier when you have the right tools, but there are several hacks that require items that can be easily found in any Aussie home.

 What do I need for a pedicure at home?